 First, confirm the subwoofer is in the range of the soundbar if your devices use wireless communication.

 Check what the range of your soundbar is and check how far the subwoofer is away from it.

-Also, you need to ensure that the sub is not too close to the router. move it to about at least 8 feet away from the router and move it closer to the soundbar.
+Also, you need to ensure that the sub is not too close to the router. move it to at least 8 feet away from the router and move it closer to the soundbar.

-You want to do this because the signal from the router may interfere with the signal between the soundbar and sub.
+You want to do this because the signal from the router may interfere with the signal between the soundbar and the sub.

 You should also ensure that your subwoofer is moved further away from devices that may be emitting wireless signals and RF waves such as microwave ovens, cell phones, WIFI, Bluetooth devices, etc.

 If your home theater or media room is very small and you can’t move the devices far away from each other, there are alternatives.